Top 10 Organic Sunscreens for Sensitive Skin

 Organic vs. Chemical Sunscreens

-Organic sunscreens use minerals like zinc oxide or titanium dioxide to block UV rays physically.
-Unlike chemical sunscreens (which absorb UV), they sit on the skin’s surface and reflect the sun away.
+Organic sunscreens use minerals, such as zinc oxide and titanium dioxide, to physically block UV rays.
+Unlike chemical sunscreens (which absorb UV), physical sunscreens sit on the skin’s surface and reflect sunlight.

 Key benefits:

-Less irritation: No oxybenzone or octinoxate, which trigger skin irritation assay proven reactions.
+Less irritation: No oxybenzone or octinoxate, which trigger skin irritation, as proven by assay reactions.

 Eco-friendly: Most are reef-safe sunscreens that protect coral reefs.